 1- Cut Sweet Potatoes into Cubes.
 I like to cut my sweet potatoes into 1-inch cubes.
 This is a good size, not too large and not too small.
 And they'll work nicely as a side dish, or you can add them to dinner bowls or to augment a salad.
 I'm not 100% precise, but I do try to cut the sweet potatoes into evenly sized pieces so they can take the same time to cook.

 2- Set the Oven to 400 degrees F (approx 205 degrees Celsius.)
-High heat is ideal for roasting vegetables, but, choosing 400 degrees F as opposed to 425 F or 450 F will mean a longer cooking time, enough to coax more of the sweet potatoes natural sweetness out.
-It’s also ideal for caramelizing the onions we’re cooking along, without burning them.
+High heat is ideal for roasting vegetables, but, like I said earlier, choosing 400 degrees F as opposed to 425 degrees F or 450 degrees F will mean a longer cooking time, enough to coax more of the sweet potatoes natural sweetness out.
+It's also ideal for caramelizing the onions we're cooking along, without burning them.

 3- Use a Generous Drizzle of Extra Virgin Olive Oil.
 Coating the sweet potatoes in olive oil is really what helps them crisp up well on the outside.
 And I always use a quality good-tasting oil because it does add flavor complexity to roasted veggies.
 This time, I used Private Reserve Greek extra virgin olive oil (you can find it at our online shop)

 4- Season Sweet Potatoes Well.
-Really, if we went with a generous dash of kosher salt and black pepper, that will be fine.
+Yes, all you need is a generous dash of kosher salt and black pepper.
 But you can add more flavor to your liking.
 I went for a Middle Eastern/Persian vibe here with a bit of cinnamon and allspice, which really play up the earthiness of sweet potatoes.

 You'll notice in the photo above that I like to season my sweet potatoes in a bowl first before transferring to a baking dish.
 The bowl allows me to give the veggies a good toss and make sure they are well coated with the seasonings and oil (just a more even result.)